dotnet/msbuild/README.md

 Installers and Binaries
 -----------------------

-You can download .NET Core SDK as either an installer (MSI, PKG) or a zip (zip, tar.gz). .NET Core SDK contains both the .NET Core runtime and CLI tools.
+You can download the .NET Core SDK as either an installer (MSI, PKG) or a zip (zip, tar.gz).
+The .NET Core SDK contains both the .NET Core runtime and CLI tools.

-In order to download just the .NET Core runtime without the SDK, please visit https://github.com/dotnet/core-setup#daily-builds.
+To download the .NET Core runtime **without** the SDK, visit https://github.com/dotnet/core-setup#daily-builds.

-> **Note:** please be aware that below installers are the **latest bits**.
+> **Note:** Be aware that the following installers are the **latest bits**.
 If you
-> want to install the latest released versions, please check out the [section above](#looking-for-v1-of-the-net-core-tooling).
+> want to install the latest released versions, check out the [preceding section](#looking-for-v1-of-the-net-core-tooling).